How to Recognize Early Signs of Hearing Loss: What You Need to Know

 1. Schedule a Hearing Test

-2. Consider Using Hearing Aids
+2. Consider OTC Hearing Aids

-3. Protect Your Hearing
+3. Protect Your Remaining Hearing

 4. Monitor Your Hearing Over Time